dougdalo/ftp-source-connector/README.md

 - Optional field mapping via `ftp.file.headers`
 - Optional Kafka key based on one or more fields (`ftp.kafka.key.field`)
 - Limit records returned per poll (`ftp.max.records.per.poll`)
-- Moves files to:
-  - A staging folder before processing
+- Moves files to a staging folder before processing
-  - An archive folder after processing
+- Generates a summary report file in the archive directory after processing and removes the staged copy
-- Archives include a timestamp in filename
+- Summary files include a timestamp in filename
   Format: `yyyyMMdd_HHmmssSSS` (e.g., `WB1_20250408_121045123.txt`)

+---

+## Requirements

+- Build with Java 11 (compatible with Kafka Connect distributions that still run on Java 11)

 ---